 I have brought-in and/or been principal investigator on projects worth £1.8 million.
 These are/were designed to build capacity and capability in e-learning across the University and the higher education sector.

-- I am the principal investigator on the DMU-funded Teaching Innovation Project, Towards Equitable Engagement: the Impact of UDL on Student Perceptions of Learning, 2016-17 [£7,264].
+- I was the principal investigator on the DMU-funded Teaching Innovation Project, Towards Equitable Engagement: the Impact of UDL on Student Perceptions of Learning, 2016-17 [£7,264].

 - I was the principal investigator on the HEIF5-funded Knowledge Exchange Digital Literacy Framework Project, 2012-14 [£126,886].
 This is a unique partnership with Leicester City Council.
 This project has received international acclaim, as one of five winners of the Reclaim Open Learning Challenge, an international contest sponsored by the MacArthur Foundation, the Digital Media and Learning Hub, and MIT Media Lab.
 This project was runner-up in the ALT Learning Technologist Team of the Year award, 2014. http://hdl.handle.net/2086/10804